Department of Public & Allied Health

 - Health Care Administration (for students who are looking for a career in the management arena)

-- Community Health (for students interested in disease prevention programs)
+- Public Health (for students interested in disease prevention programs)

 - Respiratory Care (for students with an Associate degree in RC who wish to upgrade)